HSU-YUHSIN/lab1-iss-public/report.md

 ### You Report

 1. I learned how to make a simple ISS in C for decoing and executing RISC-V instructions.
 Also, I learned how the computer read from the binary code and execute then deocode and execute them.
 2. There are so many instructions so I need to write many cases, any missing could leads to some bug.
-I solve it by writing carefully.
+I solve it by test multiple times and see what the test result is then fix them.
 3. The explainatons and notes TA gave in class really helps alots, so I can save some time to watch anime.